tonsky/tonsky.me/site/blog/tahoe-icons/index.md

 character_textbox@2x.webp

 Why did it become a metaphor for “Select all”?
-I have no idea.
+My best guess is it’s a mistake.

 Another place uses text selection from iOS as a metaphor.
 On a Mac!